 Others, like the travel industry, are at risk because consumers typically pay for their goods or services well in advance of receiving them.

 Retailers making medical or health claims – like dietary programs or supplements – are also at risk.

 How Can You Avoid Chargebacks?

-While there are no guarantees that a customer will not initiate a dispute against you, there are things you can do to help protect your business:
+While there is no way to guarantee a customer will not initiate a dispute against you, there are several things you can do to help protect your business against chargebacks.

-- Have a clear return policy: Clearly outlining your return policy to the consumer – by displaying it in your store (if you have one) and on your website and printing it on the customer’s receipt or invoice – will help protect you in the event a customer disputes a charge because you would not provide a return.
-Just be sure to document that the consumer acknowledged the policy at the time of the transaction, otherwise they can deny being aware of it.
-You can do this by having the customer sign an agreement in person or having online customers check a box acknowledging the policy.
-You can also print it on your receipt; just make sure to save the signed copies for documentation.
+Clearly outlining your return policy to the consumer – by displaying it in your store (if you have one) and on your website and printing it on the customer’s receipt or invoice – will help protect you in the event a customer disputes a charge because you would not provide a return.

-- Inspect the product before you sell it: While it might slow down the transaction process, taking the time to inspect or test a product in front of a consumer before you sell it will reduce the chances of a chargeback on the grounds the product was defective.
+While it might slow down the transaction, taking the time to inspect or test a product in front of a consumer before you sell it will reduce the chances of a chargeback due to a defective product.
 This is especially worth doing if you don’t accept returns.